 The classification of LME contracts as OTC may introduce additional regulatory obligations for EEA counterparties and UK counterparties trading with EEA counterparties.
 These may include additional reporting obligations and could contribute to the mandatory clearing threshold for entities currently designated as NFC-.

 From a UK law perspective, all LME contracts will continue to be classified as ETDs.

 The European Capital Requirements Regulation (CRR) imposes requirements on the level of capital that regulated firms must hold.
 The level of capital that a firm is required to hold depends on the level of risk exposure within its business.
 CRR stipulates how these risk levels should be calculated.
 Where firms that are subject to the CRR have exposures to a CCP, the risk weighting that it must apply to those exposures will depend upon the regulatory status of that CCP.
 In particular, a CCP that is authorised or recognised under EMIR is deemed to be a "qualifying CCP" (QCCP) under the CRR.
 The risk weighting that must be applied for exposures to a QCCP is significantly more favourable than the risk weighting for CCPs which are not QCCPs.

-If you wish to apply for new LME or LME Clear membership, or you wish to change the legal entity within your group which is a Member of LME and LME Clear, you should contact your usual relationship manager or email LMERM@lme.com.
-Please be aware that any new Member entity must meet the eligibility criteria in order to become a Member in accordance with the LME Clear rules and procedures.
+If you wish to apply for new LME or LME Clear membership, or you wish to change the legal entity within your group which is a member of LME and LME Clear, you should contact your usual relationship manager or email LMERM@lme.com.
+Please be aware that any new member entity must meet the eligibility criteria in order to become a member in accordance with the LME Clear rules and procedures.